julien-boudry/Condorcet/README.md

 getWinner ( [mixed $method = false] )
 getLoser ( [mixed $method = false] )
 ```
-**method :** String name of an available advanced Condorcet method.
+**method:** String name of an available advanced Condorcet method.
 True for default method.

-**Return value :** Candidate name, null if there are no aviable winner or loser.
+**Return value:** Candidate name, null if there are no aviable winner or loser.
 Throw an exception on error.

 ##### Regular
 ```php